Education: Teacher Licensure

 EDUC 115 What It Means To Be An Educator1 Credit

-Overview of the teacher education program, profession and what it means to be an educator.
+Overview of the teacher education program, profession, and what it means to be an educator.
 Introduction to social, legal, historical, political, theoretical, and philosophical foundations of education.
 Course time will include school and educational services visitations.
-Please note: Students must earn a grade of A or B in this class if they desire to be admitted to the Teacher Education program.
+Includes a minimum of 8 hours of field experience.

 Prerequisites: ENGL 111.